 Not all MPAs provide year-round protection to the protected habitat and resources.
-Three degrees of constancy throughout the year are seen among U.S. MPAs.

 Year-Round: MPAs or zones that provide constant protection to the site throughout the year.
-Examples: Year-round MPAs include all marine sanctuaries, national parks, refuges, monuments, and some fisheries sites.
+Examples: Year-round MPAs include all marine sanctuaries, national parks, refuges, and monuments.

 Seasonal: MPAs or zones that protect specific habitats and resources, but only during fixed seasons or periods when human uses may disrupt ecologically sensitive seasonal processes such as spawning, breeding, or feeding aggregations.
-Examples: Seasonal MPAs include some fisheries and endangered species closures around sensitive habitats.
+Examples: Seasonal MPAs include some endangered species closures around sensitive habitats.